Skip to main content Go to home page

 The amount of duty is reduced by 10% for each calendar year that has elapsed (i.e. every 31 December that has passed) since that previous transaction.

-On 13 July 2025, Jade transfers a 100% interest in property to Karthik.
+On 13 July 2025, Jade transfers a 100% interest in a property to Karthik.
 The property has been allocated an AVPCC within the prescribed range for commercial and industrial property.
 This is an entry transaction that causes the property to enter the CIPT reform.

 On 3 December 2027, Karthik transfers the property to Lorraine.
 The transfer to Lorraine is exempt from duty as the entry interest for the property was 100%.